Delta Connection: Destinations

+Delta Connection flights usually fly from, or to mainline Delta's hubs.

 Academy

 Delta Connection Academy was an airline flight school established in October 1989.
-The academy was located in Sanford, Florida on the grounds of the Orlando Sanford International Airport.
+The academy was located in Sanford, Florida, on the grounds of the Orlando Sanford International Airport.
 It contained a fleet that had 73 aircraft and over 550 flight students who attended the academy.
 On January 13, 2010, it was acquired by Flight Training Acquisitions for $50 million.
 Today, it operates as L3Harris Flight Academy.